Cash Small Bills

 • Work Gloves

-• REMEMBER, you would need a truck to “haul” all of these items, so check off one item at a time and pick the items that meet you and/your family’s needs.
-These are IDEAS….just start collecting a little at a time.
+• Remember, you would need a truck to “haul” all of these items, so check off one item at a time and pick the items that meet your and your family’s needs.
+These are IDEAS…. start collecting a little at a time.

 • Put all the things that need to be rotated together in baggies.
-This way you just GRAB a bag and switch out the outdated items.
+This way, you can grab a bag and switch out the outdated items.

 72 Hour kits For Children: